No Concealed Carry in RI Schools

 Student with concealed carry permit accidentally fires gun at a popular campus food court.

-College student robbed at gunpoint on campus – theifs made away with student’s wall and handgun.
+College student robbed at gunpoint on campus – theives made away with student’s wallet and handgun.

 Police firearm accidentally discharged at high school.